ROCm/rocm-examples/Docs/CONTRIBUTING.md

-You can find a template for the examples in the [exampleLibraryTemplate](../Libraries/exampleLibraryTemplate) directory.
-It includes templates for the `Makefile/CMakeLists.txt`s, `main.hip` and the `README.md`s.
+# Guidelines
 To keep the style of the examples consistent, please follow the following guidelines when implementing your example.

-# Guidelines

 ## Make/CMake
-Use the `Makefile/CMakeLists.txt`s files as templates and style-guide.<br/>
 Each example has to at least support `CMake` as build system.
 The simpler examples should also support `Make`.<br/>
-Every example has to be able to be built separately from the others, but also has to be added to the top-level build scripts (compare the `Makefile/CMakelists.txt`s in the exampleLibraryTemplate).
+Every example has to be able to be built separately from the others, but also has to be added to the top-level build scripts.

 ## Code Format
 The formatting rules of the examples are enforced by `clang-format` using the `.clang-format` file in the top-level directory.